dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Data access is file system and platform dependent

-Costly to scale; complex to manage
+Costly to scale and complex to manage

 ![](https://i.imgur.com/Utvgob9.png)